-One to Buy: ex-Grifone 1984 Italian Gr.B Championship winning Lancia 037 Rally Evoluzione 2
+One to Buy: ex-Grifone 1984 Italian Rally Championship-winning Lancia 037 Rally Evoluzione 2

 / Ben Tyer

-As if the paltry 200-car homologation requirement for Group B did not permit sufficiently extreme machinery, manufacturers were permitted to build even more potent Evolution variants from the date of initial homologation and then every twelve months thereafter so long as an additional 20 examples were produced each time.
+As if the 200-unit base car homologation requirement for Group B did not permit sufficiently extreme machinery, manufacturers were permitted to build even more potent Evolution variants with which to compete.
+A first Evolution could be homologated alongside the base model and subsequent Evolutions could follow every twelve months thereafter so long as an additional 20 examples were produced each time.

-Having been first out of the blocks with a true Group B special (the 037 Rally), Lancia missed a trick by not having the first 037 Evolution ready from the get-go.
+Having been first out of the blocks with a true Group B special (the 037 Rally) in 1982, Lancia missed a trick by not having the first 037 Evolution ready from the get-go.
 Instead, the 037 Evolution 1 did not arrive until 1983 which was followed by the Evolution 2 in 1984.

-Set to go under the hammer at Bonhams’ Goodwood Revival auction on September 9th is one of the most successful 037 Evoluzione 2s ever: chassis 412.
+Currently on offer with Iconic Auctioneers’ Private Sales department is one of the most successful 037 Evoluzione 2s ever: chassis 412.

 Campaigned by the factory-backed Grifone outfit, chassis 412 was driven by Fabrizio Tabaton to five wins during the 1984 Italian Rally Championship, enough for Tabaton to claim that year’s domestic Group B crown.